CompuTec/computec-docs/docs/pdc/faqs.md

 Here, you can also find a solution for the following issues:

-## I can not log into the company, and no message is displayed
+## Can't log into company, no error shown

 More details are in the log.log file, stored in the application directory.